the-pudding/same-gender-songs/README.md

 Scrapes the html pages to collect the `year`, `rank`, `song`, and `artist` and saves into the `output` folder as `song-data.csv`

+####`python ./process/s3_merge_lyrics.py {Personal Genius Client Access Token}`

+Merges lyrics for Billboard songs listed in song-data.csv by pulling from local collection of .txt lyric files or using the Genius API.
+Adds cleaned lyrics to `lyrics` field and saves into the `output` folder as `song-data-lyrics.csv`.

+Script uses the [LyricsGenius package](https://github.com/johnwmillr/LyricsGenius) (`pip install lyricsgenius`) to access the Genius API.
+A free account is required to obtain the *Client Access Token* referenced in the command line argument.
+After [signing up for an account](https://genius.com/signup_or_login), [create an API client](https://genius.com/developers) to recieve a personal *Client Access Token*.
+Additional API documentation is available [here](https://docs.genius.com/) if needed.

+The Genius API was unable to find some lyrics using the original `song` and `artist` values in the data as search parameters.
+Alternate validated search parameters are provided in `genius-manual.csv` in the `process` folder and used in the script to successful merge all lyrics.

 #### `python ./process/s4_extract_features.py`

 Parses lyrics to consider pronoun references.
 Adds `fempro` and `mascpro` pronoun indicator variables, `proref` category variable based on pronouns in lyrics and gender of artist, and `femphrases` and `mascphrases` variables documenting the context of pronoun references for further analysis